-The F.B.I.'s investigation of the 1976 assassination of Orlando Letelier, the former Chilean Ambassador, in Washington, provided a glimpse at the operation the anti-Castro terrorists.
+The F.B.I.'s investigation of the 1976 assassination of Orlando Letelier, the former Chilean Ambassador, in Washington, provided a glimpse at the identity, history and mode of operation of the anti-

+Castro terrorists.

-Two Union City members of the Cuban Nationalist Movement were convicted of conspiracy.
+Two Union City members of the Cuban Nationalist Movement were convicted of conspiracy in the crime.
 Guillermo Novo Sampol, 40, then head of the northern zone of the Cuban Nationalist Movement, and Mr. Ross, 47, were sentenced to life imprisonment.
-Mr. Novo's 41-year-old brother, Ignatio, was found guilty of perjury.
+Mr. Novo's 41-year-old brother, Ignatio, was found guilty of per-

-Two movement members charged in the case, José Dionisio Suárez y Esquivel, 41, and Virgilio Pablo Paz y Romero, 28, are still fugitives and are also being sought by the F.B.I. for questioning in the T.W.A. bombing.
+Two movement members charged in the case, José Dionisio Suárez y Esquivel, 41, and Virgilio Pablo Paz y Romero, 28, are still fugitives and are also being sought by the F.B.I. for questioning in the

-Michael Vernon Townley, an American-born agent of the Chilean secret service who admitted organizing the Letelier assassination and placing the bomb, was the prosecution's chief witness.
+T.W.A. bombing.
+Michael Vernon Townley, an American-born agent of the Chilean secret service who admitted organizing the Letelier assassination and placing the bomb, was the prosecution's chief witness in the trial.

 The Novo brothers staged somewhat amateurish anti-Castro protests in the mid-1960's.
-In 1964 they were appre-hended on an island in the East River firing a bazooka at the United Nations, where Ché Guevera was speaking.
+In 1964 they were apprehended on an island in the East River firing a bazooka at the United Nations, where Ché Guevera was speaking.
 The shell apparently fell harmlessly into the water.
 The brothers were subsequently released, however, because the police had failed to read them their rights.